mohnishbasha/support-metrics-client/docs/intro.rst

 Manually sending data to Confluent
 ----------
-If your organization does not allow direct HTTPS or HTTP communication with an external service, you can still send data to Confluent manually using a script provided with the Confluent Platform called KafkaMetricsToFile.java as shown below:
+If your organization does not allow direct HTTPS or HTTP communication with an external service, you can still send data to Confluent manually using a script provided with the Confluent Platform called "support-metrics-bundle" as shown below:

 .. sourcecode:: bash
     :linenos:

-            # e.g., usage java io.confluent.support.metrics.tools.KafkaMetricsToFile localhost:2181 __confluent.support.metrics file.zip
+            # e.g., usage /usr/bin/support-metrics-bundle localhost:2181
-            $ java io.confluent.support.metrics.tools.KafkaMetricsToFile <zookeeperServer> <topic> <outputFile>
+            $ /usr/bin/support-metrics-bundle <zookeeperServer>

 The script will collect any metrics sent to an internal Kafka topic and place them in a compressed file.
 You can then include this file as part of your support ticket.